gituser-rk/cmk_livestatus_trafficlight/README.md

 # cmk_livestatus_trafficlight
-Trafficlight-style status display for CheckMK monitoring solution
+Trafficlight-style status display for the CheckMK monitoring solution

 # CheckMK Livestatus API
-... is interface to the CheckMK in memory stateDB
+... is the interface to the CheckMK in memory stateDB.
 A description can be found here: https://checkmk.com/cms_livestatus.html